Georges Garel: World War II

 and the former Italian zone, around Toulouse and Lyon, but also Valence and Limoges.
 Georges Garel's role was to keep contact with these scattered children, provide for their maintenance, and develop the network in what was the southern zone.

-He married Lili Tager in 1943 in Lyon, and the couple went on to have seven children.
+Garel married Lili Tager in 1943 in Lyon, and the couple went on to have seven children.
 The circuit operated until the autumn of 1944.

 Later life

 After the Liberation of France, Georges Garel was appointed directeur general of Œuvre de secours aux enfants (OSE) France.
 In 1948 he resumed his post as engineer at CEM.
 In 1951, he was appointed president of OSE.
 He retired in 1974, but continued as president until 1978, while continuing to serve regularly on the association's board of directors.
-He was awarded the title of 'Righteous Among the Nations' on March 24, 1964.
-He died in Paris of a heart attack.
+He died in Paris of a heart attack, aged 69.

 Personal life

-Garel married Lili Garel, (née Élise Tager but known as Lili), who had been a colleague in the resistance.
-Lili was born in Paris in 1921.
-Her parents were Russian Jews who had emigrated to France in 1919, during the civil war.
+Garel married Élise "Lili" Tager who had been a colleague in the resistance.
+She was born in Paris in 1921 to Russian Jewish parents who had emigrated to France in 1919.
 She took part in the demonstration of 11 November 1940 by school and university students, at the Place de l'Étoile, and was imprisoned as a Jew for three months at Fresnes.
 She fled to Lyon, in the southern zone, at the end of 1941.
 She joined the Résistance as a courrier providing liaison between Nice and Lyon.
 She was involved in saving Jewish children, with her husband, Georges Garel.
 Her résistance name was Élisabeth-Jeanne Tissier.
 She was imprisoned for a while at fort Montluc, Lyon.

 The Garels had seven children: Jean-Renaud, lecturer and biochemist; Anne, a doctor; Michel, conservator of Hebrew manuscripts at the Bibliothèque Nationale de France; Laurent, a doctor; Thomas, normalien and physician; Denis, a doctor; and Nathalie, communications advisor.